Roninkoi/Difidi/README.md

 # Difidi - diode finite differences

 Solves the Poisson equation using the finite difference method and computes Fermi-Dirac integrals to determine the charge density distribution rho(z).
-A self-consistent solution is found by an iterative algorithm using damping.
+A solution satisfying all equations is found by an iterative algorithm using damping.

 Compilation:
 ```